 1. Good Rehydration

-Everyone knows that fluid intake is essential before, during and after hiking.
+Everyone knows that fluid intake is essential before, during, and after hiking.
 But you still have to do it right.
-The loss of hydration during hiking can vary depending on different factors: environmental conditions (temperatures), the duration of the walk, the elevations, or even the equipment.
+The loss of hydration during hiking can vary depending on different factors: environmental conditions such as temperatures, the duration of the walk, the elevations, or even the equipment.

 For the first 45 minutes after the hike, you will likely feel the need to rehydrate with isotonic drinks.
 Between 45 minutes and 4 hours after the hike, the ideal is to drink 500ml of water for a weight of 50kg every hour.
 It all depends on the intensity of the effort.